30 minutes · Free · No pitch

 The free outbound infrastructure audit.

 Thirty minutes.
-We review your domains, deliverability, list quality, sequencing, and reply handling against the empirical benchmark.
-You leave with a prioritized 30-day action plan and the monitoring dashboard template we run internally.
+We run Postmaster, MXToolbox, and a seed-list check against your sending stack live on the call — domains, deliverability, list quality, sequencing, reply handling.
+You leave with a prioritized 30-day action plan and the monitoring dashboard we run internally.

 One slot per day.
 Phillip An, co-founder, runs every audit personally.